BookStackApp/website/content/blog/bookstack-release-v22-07.md

 For the next release I think I may take a detour to look at tracking cross-content links within BookStack for better referencing and url-change handling.
 This is after writing & discussing my [URL scheme proposal](https://github.com/BookStackApp/BookStack/issues/3520) which I think may be the wrong approach, so I'd like to explore a more direct and pragmatic option.

-I'll continue to keep an eye on the permission system, and possibly perform another round of performance improvements there before diving deeper into the new feature additions in that space.
+I'll continue to keep an eye on the permission system, and possibly perform another round of performance improvements there, before diving deeper into the new feature additions in that space.

 ### Full List of Changes